BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01B.md

     pip install --upgrade azureml-sdk[notebooks,automl,explain]
     ```

+    You may see some warnings as the package dependencies are installed.
+You can ignore these.

     > **More Information**: For more details about installing the Azure ML SDK and its optional components, see the [Azure ML SDK Documentation](https://docs.microsoft.com/python/api/overview/azure/ml/install?view=azure-ml-py).

 5. Next, run the following commands to change the current directory to the **Users** directory, and retrieve the notebooks you will use in the labs for this course: